opentargets/platform-etl-backend/README.md

 }
 ```

 The same happens with logback configuration.
-You can add `-Dlogback.configurationFile=logback.xml` and
+You can add `-Dlogback.configurationFile=application.xml` and
 have a logback.xml hanging on your project root or run path.
 An exmaple log configuration
 file